 - Implement basic GA4 measurement now to generate history

-- 90 days later implement advanced measurement,definition of business objectives and kpis and translation of those objectives into KPIs with GA4 metrics, transfer the metrics and custom dimensions of Universal to the new measurement.
+- 90 days later implement advanced measurement, definition of business objectives and kpis and translation of these objectives into KPIs with GA4 metrics, transfer the metrics and personalized dimensions of Universal to the new measurement.

-- After the implementation is complete, with at least one month of data,train internal marketing teams and customers
+- After completing the implementation, with at least one month of data, train internal marketing teams and customers

 - Redefine reports.
 The metrics have changed, and the way we report will have to change.